Engebø Rutile and Garnet

 The realization of the Engebø project will establish Nordic Mining as a long term supplier of high grade rutile and garnet products.

 Nordic Mining acquired the rights to the Engebø deposit in 2006.
-A complete zoning plan and environmental permits were granted in April 2015.
-On 31th of October 2017 the Prefeasibility Study (PFS) was published for the Engebø project.
+The zoning plan and environmental permits were granted in April 2015 and the Prefeasibility Study (PFS) was published in October 2017.

 The Engebø deposit is one of the world’s highest-grade rutile deposits and is unique due to its substantial content of garnet.
 The main titanium bearing mineral is rutile.
 Only 5% of the titanium is found as ilmenite, and the presence of titanite/sphene is negligible.
 In general, the eclogite contains 40% to 50% almandine type garnet.